What is an vaccine passport?

 Governments and businesses could make use of them to restrict people from going to work, or boarding planes, trains, buses or other forms of transportation if they did not have one.
 There are many other restrictions they could be used for including but not limited to buying insurance policies, entering stores or restaurants, attending sport events/activities or nightclubs or any public social activity.

-But the entire concept of immunity passports and the urgent need for them is built upon a myth.
+But the entire concept of vaccine passports and the urgent need for them is built upon a myth.
 The myth is that Covid-19 is a deadly disease that will kill tens of millions of people around the world.

 The W.H.O. and C.D.C. started the myth and government leaders around the world and the mainstream media have all jumped on the same bandwagon to perpetuate it.
 They have all done an excellent job of instilling fear and anxiety in the public, pumping them 24/7 with non-stop news stories about soaring Covid-19 case numbers and deaths.